-In accordance with global regulatory reporting requirements, we have developed a written procedure to provide personnel worldwide (including all contractors) with a consistent and thorough process for identifying, evaluating and reporting AEs occurring in association with the use of our products.
-Additional detail is provided in procedures covering the reporting of AEs originating in clinical studies and those associated with the use of marketed products.
+In accordance with global regulatory reporting requirements, we have a written procedure and associated training to provide personnel worldwide (including all contractors) with a consistent and thorough process for identifying and reporting AEs occurring in association with the use of our products.
+Additional detail is provided in procedures covering the reporting of AEs originating in clinical studies and those associated with the use of marketed products, and the analysis of these events for safety issues.
 Adherence to these procedures ensures timely and accurate monitoring of the safety profile of our investigational and marketed products globally.

-In addition to the submission of individual AE reports to regulatory authorities in accordance with global and local timelines, we also produce aggregate safety reports quarterly, twice a year, or annually as required, for as long as we develop and market a product, for submission to regulatory authorities.
+In addition to the submission of individual AE reports to regulatory authorities in accordance with global and local timelines, we also produce both development and post-marketing aggregate safety reports as required by global regulations or local regulatory authorities, for as long as we develop and market a product, for submission to regulatory authorities.

-Employees responsible for monitoring and reporting adverse experiences undergo rigorous training.
-New employees within our research laboratories (including all contract personnel) working in areas related to clinical research and global safety undergo training on our AE policies and procedures when they join the company.
+Employees responsible for reporting and monitoring adverse experiences undergo rigorous training.
+New employees within our research laboratories and Human Health division, including all contract personnel, undergo training on our AE policies when they join the company and annually thereafter.
+Individuals dealing with clinical research and safety analysis and communication undergo further specialized training.
 All other employees are trained in AE reporting procedures as part of our Code of Conduct training.

 To speak with one of our health care professionals about our company’s products, or to report an adverse experience with a specific product, please call our company’s National Service Center at 800-444-2080 in the U.S. The Center can assist you Monday through Friday from 8 a.m. to 7 p.m., Eastern Time.